octue/octue-sdk-python/docs/source/index.rst

 .. rubric:: Footnotes

-.. [#f1] Bug reports and feature requests may also be made directly to your Octue support contact, or via the support pages.
+.. [#] Bug reports, feature requests and support requests, may also be made directly to your Octue support contact, or via the support pages.